...

 • MusicSpotify, Google Music and co. don't have to be purchased alone.
 Get together with friends or family and open a family account.
 YouTube Music will cost you and your 9 colleagues an unbeatable €1.50 per month!

-• NetflixShare the family account - even with people you are not related to by blood - and split the costs.
-Too embarrassed to ask for a few francs for that?
-In return, you could also ask for a bottle of wine for the next Netflix and Chill evening and save some money.
+• NetflixShare the family account - even with people you're not related to by blood - and split the costs between you.
+You're too embarrassed to ask for a few francs in return?
+In return, you could also ask for a bottle of wine for the next Netflix and chill evening and save some money.

 • Cell phone contract: Your contract depends very much on your user profile.
 The fact is that most people pay far too much because more and more low-cost providers with good network quality are entering the market.
 Cash-flow has made a comparison and we don't want to deprive you of their money-saving tips.